dasoe/ofxXmlBasedProjectSettings/README.md

 - Default variables in code that will be overwritten if variable is present in xml file
 - optional auto-saving at setting of variable (note that variable has to be present in xml file for this function.
 It will not be auto-created!)
 - verbose output of what's happening
-- logging functionality included: log level and log type (terminal/file) can be defined through standard xml variables
+- logging functionality included: log level and log type (terminal/file) can be defined through standard xml variables (variable "debug" has been renamed to "logging"! as it is much more appropriate)